wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 Adds map markers to many existing places, some for convenience, others to assist exploration.

 :::caution
-When starting the game, you will be prompted to download more map markers. **SELECT NO**, or it will preemptively populate your map with all of the new map markers.
-You will still find the new map markers through exploration.
+When starting the game, you will be prompted to download more map markers. **SELECT "Skip download"**, or it will preemptively populate your map with the new map markers.
 :::

 ### [Consistent Pip-Boy Icons v5 - Framework Plugin](https://www.nexusmods.com/newvegas/mods/83432) <sup>Vanilla +</sup>